Get the Roto-Rooter App

 Step 1: Find the Frozen Pipe

-Finding a frozen pipe isn't as easy as you might think it is, especially if you have a big house.
-Check in the most obvious areas, like beneath pier and beam homes in drafty unfinished basements or attics and uninsulated walls - where pipes are exposed to cold air.
-Once you find the frozen pipe, take action.
-Open the faucet that is connected to the frozen pipe, and identify the area where it's blocked sometimes it will have frost on the outside but more often than not, it looks like any other water pipe.
+Finding a frozen pipe is not as easy as you think, especially if you have a large house.
+Check the most likely areas, such as crawl spaces beneath pier and beam homes or trailers.
+Also, check drafty unfinished basements, attics, garages, and uninsulated walls – where pipes are exposed to cold air.
+After you find the frozen pipe, it’s time to act.
+Turn off the main water supply to the structure then open all faucets to relieve pressure in the pipe.
+Sometimes the frozen pipe will have frost on the outside, but not always.
+Feel the pipe to see if it’s extraordinarily cold.

 Next, you need to put heat on the pipe – but no open flames!
 The fire risk is too great to risk using propane torches candles, or other open flames.
 Some people turn up their thermostat, but this isn't recommended as the only solution because it will take too long to get results.
 Do turn up your heat, and open your sink cabinets with pipes beneath them so the warm air circulates around pipes.
 However, also use a handheld hair dryer back and forth along the pipe.
 Make sure you're doing this evenly: Otherwise, the pipe could rupture.
 You can also place a space heater nearby but keep it at least three feet away from wall materials to prevent a fire.

-How Long does it Take for Pipes to Unfreeze?
+How Long Does it Take Pipes to Thaw?

 Will Frozen Pipes Thaw on Their Own?